Gas exchange is measured through several means, including diffusing capacity for carbon monoxide, pulse oximetry, and arterial blood gas sampling.

 This situation is caused by

-V/Q mismatch is one of the more common reasons for hypoxemia and contributes to the hypoxemia occurring with COPD and asthma.
+Low V/Q ratio is one of the more common reasons for hypoxemia and contributes to the hypoxemia occurring in COPD and asthma.
 In normal lungs, regional perfusion closely matches regional ventilation because of the arteriolar vasoconstriction that occurs in response to alveolar hypoxia.
 In disease states, dysregulation leads to perfusion of alveolar units that are receiving less than complete ventilation (V/Q mismatch).
 As a result, systemic venous blood passes through the pulmonary capillaries without achieving normal levels of Pao2.
-Supplemental O2 can correct hypoxemia due to V/Q mismatch by increasing the Pao2, although the increased (A-a)Do2 persists.
+Supplemental O2 can correct hypoxemia due to low V/Q ratio by increasing the Pao2, although the increased (A-a)Do2 persists.

-Impaired diffusing capacity only rarely occurs in isolation; usually it is accompanied by significant V/Q mismatch.
+Impaired diffusing capacity only rarely occurs in isolation; usually it is accompanied by low V/Q ratio.
 Because O2 completely saturates Hb after only a fraction of the time that blood is in contact with alveolar gas, hypoxemia due to impaired diffusing capacity occurs only when cardiac output is increased (eg, with exercise), when barometric pressure is low (eg, at high altitudes), or when > 50% of the pulmonary parenchyma is destroyed.
-As with V/Q mismatch, the (A-a)Do2 is increased, but Pao2 can be increased by increasing the Fio2.
+As with low V/Q ratio, the (A-a)Do2 is increased, but Pao2 can be increased by increasing the Fio2.
 Hypoxemia due to impaired diffusing capacity responds to supplemental O2.